 Masters and Education Specialist in Mental Health Counseling, Training to be a Registered Play Therapist (RPT), Associate Professional Counselor

-Nicole obtained her Master’s in Mental Health Counseling from Gardner-Webb University in December 2017.
-She has a passion for counseling children and adolescents.
+Nikki obtained her Master’s in Mental Health Counseling from Gardner-Webb University in December 2017.
+She has a passion for counseling children, adolescents, and women.
 She is experienced in working with anxiety, depression, ADHD, trauma, self-esteem, anger management, interpersonal/social issues, life transitions, family issues, and grief and loss.

-Through Expressive Arts and Play Therapy, it is Nicole’s goal to create a genuine connection with her clients, while allowing them to grow, heal, and develop healthy coping skills in a safe and nonjudgmental environment.
+Through Expressive Arts and Play Therapy, it is Nikki’s goal to create a genuine connection with her clients, while allowing them to grow, heal, and develop healthy coping skills in a safe and nonjudgmental environment.
 Nikki is in training to become a Registered Play Therapist (RPT) and a licensed professional counselor (LPC).
 She is under the supervision of Cristina Lorenz-Hansen and Dr. Amanda Slaughter for play therapy supervision.

 MA, MMFT Marriage and Family